-Ben Ali would prove just as tenacious in power as the man he replaced, with the added knowledge of knowing just how vulnerable life at the top could be.
+Zine El Abidine Ben Ali was Bourguiba’s Prime Minister and natural successor.
+Ben Ali had widespread experience in the military, politics and diplomatic service.
+With a sluggish economy and the support of the west he took control and used an 1987 medical report and Article 57 of the Tunisian constitution to show his boss should be removed on the grounds of “total incapacity”.Ben Ali would prove just as tenacious in power as the man he replaced, with the added knowledge of knowing just how vulnerable life at the top could be.
 He kept Bourguiba under house arrest for the rest of his life and set about cementing his own reputation.
-He kept the ruling class of the RCD onside by keeping most of them in the powerful positions they had during the Bourguiba era.
-He won five elections, all of them rigged.
+He kept the ruling class of the RCD onside by keeping them in the powerful positions they had during the Bourguiba era.
+He won five elections, all rigged.
 After the Soviet era, the West was happy with Ben Ali because he was a strong and stable and secular ruler.
-Over time, Ben Ali was an elder statesman of the region.
-The US rewarded the Ben Ali’s regime with an estimated $350million in military aid between 1987 and 2009.
+Over time, Ben Ali became an elder statesman of the region.
+The US rewarded him with an estimated $350million in military aid between 1987 and 2009.

 The Americans were not blind to Tunisia’s problems.
 As a Wikileaked cable said, Tunisia was a police state, with little freedom of expression or association, and serious human rights problems.
 “They tolerate no advice or criticism, whether domestic or international,” the cable said.
 “Increasingly, they rely on the police for control and focus on preserving power.
 And, corruption in the inner circle is growing.
 Even average Tunisians are now keenly aware of it, and the chorus of complaints is rising.”